lindsaykwardell/lindsaykwardell/src/pages/blog/setting-up-elm-in-2022.md

 - Rollup: [`rollup-plugin-elm`](https://github.com/ulisses-alves/rollup-plugin-elm#readme)
 - Vite: [`vite-plugin-elm`](https://github.com/hmsk/vite-plugin-elm)

-### A note on Parcel

-Unlike other build tools, Parcel provides [built-in support for Elm](https://parceljs.org/languages/elm) by default, no plugins required.
-However, please note that there are some issues when using Parcel 2 with Elm, which are a frequent point of discussion on the Elm Slack channel.
+If you like using Parcel, then you're in luck!
+Parcel provides [built-in support for Elm](https://parceljs.org/languages/elm) by default, no plugins required.
+There had been some issues in Parcel 2 and Elm, but at this point they appear to be worked out, making Parcel an amazing choice if you're expecting interop with Javascript and want a great experience.

 ### `elm-tooling`